pism/pism-emulator/README.md

 ## Basic usage: Bayesian calibration

-To perform the Bayesian calibration and reporduce the probability plots from the manuscript, run `python calibrate-as19.py` in `calibration`.
-No need to download additional data.
+To perform the Bayesian calibration and reproduce the probability plots from the manuscript, run `python calibrate-as19.py` in `calibration`.
+No need to download additional data or install the repository.

 ## Installation